namraaltaf/bell_text_app/README.md

 - Replace ```phone_numbers.csv``` file with new ```phone_numbers.csv``` file. (# when you need to add new Phone Numbers)
 - Now open terminal/cmd
 - Execute ```cd Documents``` command.
-Note: if project is under another directory, add name of that directory instead of Documents.
+(# Note: if project is under another directory, add name of that directory instead of Documents.)
 - Execute ```cd bell_text_app``` command.
 - Execute ```belltextenv\Scripts\activate``` command
 - Execute ```nosetests test_send_text_message.py``` command. (# This will run the script)

+## Check Results

+Once script run, to check results:
+- Open project folder under Documents/other directory where it exists.
+- Open ```messages_success_status...``` file in notepad to see for which phone numbers, message have been sent successfully.
+- Open ```messages_errors_status...``` file in notepad to see for which phone numbers, message have not been sent.

 ## Guidelines